 About Molly Hatchet

-In the early 1970’s a new form of music was emerging in the south.
-A mixture of blues, country, gospel and the English invasion of rock and roll that later was to be coined as the phrase “Southern Rock.”
-The music was filled with style and emotion and with bands in the fore-front such as the Allman Brothers, Lynyrd Skynyrd and a band from Jacksonville, Florida called Molly Hatchet, named after a famous 17th century axe murderess Hatchet Molly, who would behead her lovers with the hand tool Lizzy Borden made famous.
+In the early 1970s a new form of music was emerging in the South.
+A mixture of blues, country, gospel and the English invasion of rock and roll that later was to be coined the phrase “Southern Rock.”
+The music was filled with style and emotion and with bands in the forefront such as the Allman Brothers, Lynyrd Skynyrd and a band from Jacksonville, Florida called Molly Hatchet.
+Named after a famous 17th century ax murderess “hatchet molly” who would behead her lovers with the hand tool Lizzy Borden made famous.